wurli/tidyverse-dev-bot/news-files-annotated/purrr.md

     !end-bullet!
 -   !begin-bullet!
+    Use of map functions with expressions, calls, and pairlists has been deprecated (#961).

+    !end-bullet!
+-   !begin-bullet!
     `update_list()` (#858) and `rerun()` (#877), and the use of
     tidyselect with `map_at()` and friends (#874) have been deprecated.
     These functions use some form of non-standard evaluation which we